conoro/yunmai-data-extract/README.md

 npm install
 ```
 * rename conf-sample.toml to conf.toml
-* Connect your Android phone to your PC via USB.
-Run adb from the Android Platform tools as follows:
+* Connect your Android phone to your PC via USB (making sure [USB debugging is enabled](http://www.howtogeek.com/129728/how-to-access-the-developer-options-menu-and-enable-usb-debugging-on-android-4.2/) on your phone).
+Run:

 ```
-adb logcat | grep int.api.iyunmai.com/api/android/scale/
+node yunmai-new-token.js
 ```

 * Start the Yunmai App on the phone
+* Once the required settings are dumped by yunmai-new-token.js, type CTRL-C to exit
-* Find the values for scale, userId, code and token in one of the API calls returned by adb.
-Save in conf.toml
+* Take the final set of values it gives you for scale/userId/code/token and save them in conf.toml

-* Run the code with
+* To get your scales weight data you can now run the main app at any time with

 ```
 node index.js
 ```

+* That will currently generate an Excel-compatible CSV file and a LevelDB database for you.
+(More coming)
+* You don't have to run it every day, just whenever you want a data dump from the Yunmai

-* If the code/token expires then you can easily get new ones by running the following with your Android phone connected to your PC:
+* If the code/token ever expires then you can easily get new ones by re-running:

 ```
 node yunmai-new-token.js